JarbasHiveMind/HiveMind-community-docs/docs/15_nested.md

 In the realm of interconnected intelligent agents, the Hivemind ecosystem has revolutionized the way AI systems collaborate and communicate.
 Through the concept of nested Hiveminds, the possibilities for distributed AI have expanded significantly.
 In this blog post, we will delve into the intricacies of nested Hiveminds, exploring the potential they offer for seamless control and coordination of multiple devices and AI instances.

-## Understanding Hivemind Terminology

-Before we dive into the fascinating world of nested Hiveminds, let's familiarize ourselves with some key terms used within the Hivemind ecosystem:

-- **Hive**: A Hive refers to a collection of interconnected nodes forming a collaborative network.
-At the core of a Hive lies hivemind-core, which serves as the brain of the Hive.
-- **Node**: A Node represents any device or software client connected to a Hive.
-It can be a standalone AI instance or a device with specific capabilities, such as sensors or displays.
-- **Master Node**: The Master Node serves as the brain of a Hive, responsible for controlling and coordinating the connected nodes within the Hive.
-It is the highest-level node in the Hive's hierarchy.
-- **Cluster**: A Cluster comprises a specific node and all its clients, including clients of clients.
-It represents a group of interconnected devices within a Hive.
-- **Subcluster**: When clusters are nested within other clusters, they are referred to as Subclusters.
-These nested structures enable hierarchical organization and control within the Hivemind ecosystem.
-- **Satellite**: A Satellite is a node with I/O capabilities, typically used as a voice client within the Hivemind framework.
-- **Slave**: A Slave node follows instructions from a Master Node.
-It can be a sensor, a display, or even a full OpenVoiceOS instance dedicated to specific skills.
-Clusters within a Hive can be considered Slaves to their respective Master Nodes.

 ## Nested Hiveminds in Action

 To illustrate the power of nested Hiveminds, let's consider a scenario where two housemates, let's call them John and Jane, each have their own AI assistant running on OpenVoiceOS, named John and Jane, respectively.